 Combining the first cost considerations and operating cost impacts outlined in the previous sections, a 15-year economic analysis was completed for each building type and rate structure.
 Both end-of-life replacement and new construction scenarios were assessed.
-For both residential and commercial buildings, it was found that adjustments to the rate structures and rebates are necessary to achieve an equivalent 15-year Net Present Cost.
-Furthermore, new construction installations have more favorable economics compared to end-of-life replacements due to first cost savings from avoided natural gas infrastructure.
-Tabular data for the figures provided is included in the Appendix.
+New construction installations have more favorable economics compared to end-of-life replacements due to first cost savings from avoided natural gas infrastructure.
+The following summarizes the findings: